 Today I am sharing only 3 dishes of ‘Dal Baati Churma’ platter.
 But the ‘Dal Baati Churma thali (platter) looks something like this.

-Sharing all these dishes at once would be an overkill, and single post wouldn’t do justice to this large meal.
+Sharing all these dishes at once would be an overkill, and the single post wouldn’t do justice to this large meal.
 But I will share all these dishes with you, one by one may be.

 So let’s learn to make ‘Dal Baati Churma’, and I wish you will enjoy this authentic dish I much as I do now! 🙂

 Pass it through the sieve to get a fine mixture.
 Grind the solid pieces again and pass it through the sieve again.
-You may need to follow this step for a couple of times to get perfect texture.
-Add melted ghee, almonds, almonds, cardamom powder and powdered sugar and mix well and set aside.
+You may need to follow this step for a couple of times to get the perfect texture.
+Add melted ghee, almonds, almonds, cardamom powder, and powdered sugar and mix well and set aside.
 Chruma is ready.